scipopt/gcg/doc/resources/users/features/visu.md

 you can also enable a draft mode that will generate a reduced version of the report.
 A full list of possible settings can be found @subpage report-settings "here".
 - To use the script settings, execute the test with `SCRIPTSETTINGS=settings.scset`, while having `settings.scset` lying in the GCG root directory.
-In general, all **paths have to be relative** to the GCG root directory since they will be modified in the script.

 ### Generation
-When wanting to generate the report automatically, you can simply perform a `make test`.
+When wanting to generate the report automatically, you can work with the usual `make test`.
 It will support all flags, just as you are used to when doing tests, and the data generated during the test will remain in the usual place.
-Now, to generate the report, please add the flag `VISU` to your command, i.e.
+To tell GCG to generate the report after the test has been executed, please add the flag `VISU` to your command, i.e.

     make test VISU=true